Israel Approves Death Penalty Tribunal for Hamas Attackers

 Key Takeaways

-• Tribunal can impose death penalty by majority vote
+• Tribunal can impose death sentences by majority vote and hold public trials

 • Rights groups criticize the measure for removing procedural safeguards